 EPA Collaboration with Israel

-The United States and Israel focus on scientific and technical collaboration to protect the environment, by exchanging scientific and technical information, arranging visits of scientific personnel, cooperating in scientific symposia and workshops, and undertaking cooperative research projects concerning problems of common interest.
-This work takes place under a new bilateral Memorandum of Understanding (MOU) signed in September 2012 in Tel Aviv between the EPA and the Israel Ministry of Environmental Protection, which updates the existing bilateral agreement.
+Since 1991, the United States and Israel have engaged in scientific and technical collaboration to protect the environment, by exchanging scientific and technical information, arranging visits of scientific personnel, cooperating in scientific symposia and workshops, and undertaking cooperative research projects concerning problems of common interest.

 - Learn More

 Emergency ResponseIn a multi-year collaboration with the U.S. Department of Defense and the U.S. Department of Energy, EPA is participating in testing of radiological assessment and clean-up technologies with the Israeli Ministry of Defense.
 This collaboration has built on laboratory research to develop radiological preparedness strategies.
 In 2016, a joint paper focused on clean-up technology evaluations was published.
 Testing continues with a focus on assessment, and further summary reports are planned.

 - View the joint paper on clean-up technology evaluations.

 In June 2017, approximately 50 million gallons of waste water were released into the Negev Nature Reserve due to a catastrophic failure of the Rotem Phospho-Gypsum Stack in Israel.
 At the request of MOEP, EPA has provided technical assistance and advice to the Ministry since the spill occurred.
 In March 2018, the MOEP met with EPA, the State of Florida and Phosphate Industry Officials to review phosphate industry practices and U.S. regulations, and to share technical information.
 EPA continues to provide technical advice to further the MOEP’s development of an Israeli Phosphate regulatory framework.